couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 The <code>#getTotalRows</code> method exposes the total number of rows, which may be a superset of the rows returned (because the result has been filtered for one reason or another).
 Note that if used together with pagination (or any other "state imposing" mechanism), keep in mind that the total rows can change if the view itself changes.

-* [SPY-153](http://www.couchbase.com/issues/browse/SPY-153): A typesafe <code>StatusCode</code> has been added to the <code>OperationStatus</code> instances, which makes it easier to compare responses, instead of having to compare strings which is rather error prone.
+* [SPY-153](http://www.couchbase.com/issues/browse/SPY-153): A type-safe <code>StatusCode</code> has been added to the <code>OperationStatus</code> instances, which makes it easier to compare responses, instead of having to compare strings which is rather error prone.

 Here is a usage example: